grtjn/ml-google-maps-ng/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use slush-marklogic-node, check our documentation on the [Wiki][wiki].
+If you have questions about how to use ml-google-maps-ng, check our documentation on the [Wiki][wiki].
 Alternatively, check [Stack Overflow][mlstack] to see if it has been answered there, and post your question there if not.
-Please tag it with both MarkLogic and Slush.
+Please tag it with MarkLogic, AngularJS, and Google-Maps.

 ## <a name="issue"></a> Found an Issue?